Production 2017 with Arnaud Courcelle

 Choreography: Anne Holst & Jean-Marc Matos

-Digital scenography, design of participative set: Arnaud Courcelle
+Digital scenography, design of the participative set: Arnaud Courcelle

 Dancers-performers, creative partners: Fabien Gautier & Marianne Masson